Culf maps and edgewise subdivision: Comprehensive factorization

 with $\ell \in \mathcal{L}$ and $r\in \mathcal{R}$.
 By \cref{lem rfib creates segal}, $X$ is a Rezk complete Segal space, $X\simeq \nerve \EE$ for some $\EE \in \catinf$, and we may regard the triangle above left as the nerve of the triangle above right.
 Since $\tilde \ell$ is a final functor by \eqref{eq L cap to L prime}, it follows that $\tilde r$ is in $\mathcal{L}' \cap \mathcal{R}'$, hence is an equivalence.
 Thus $r$ is also an equivalence, and we conclude that $\nerve f \colon \nerve \CC \to \nerve \mathcal{B}$ is in $\mathcal{L}$.
 Thus $\mathcal{L}' = \mathcal{L}\cap \catinf$. \end{proof}

-\begin{blanko}{Categories of right fibrations.} For a simplicial space $X$, denote by $\RFIB(X)$ the full subcategory of $\simpspaces_{/X}$ spanned by the right fibrations.
-By the left cancellation property satisfied by right classes, the morphisms in $\RFIB(X)$ are again right fibrations, so $\RFIB(X)$ can also be described as the slice over $X$ of the $\infty$-category of simplicial spaces and right fibrations.
+\begin{blanko}[Categories of right fibrations] For a simplicial space $X$, denote by $\RFIB(X)$ the full subcategory of $\simpspaces_{/X}$ spanned by the right fibrations.
+By the left cancellation property satisfied by right classes, the morphisms in $\RFIB(X)$ are again right fibrations, so $\RFIB(X)$ can also be described as the slice over $X$ of the $\infty$-category whose objects are simplicial spaces and whose morphisms are right fibrations.
 In light of \cref{lem rfib creates segal} and \cref{prop CFS restriction}, if $\CC$ is an $\infty$-category and $\RFib(\CC) \subset {\catinf}_{/\CC}$ is the usual $\infty$-category of right fibrations over $\CC$, then the nerve functor induces an equivalence $\RFib(\CC) \simeq \simprfib(\nerve \CC)$.

-Essentially equivalent to the existence of the factorization system is the fact that the inclusion functor $\RFIB(X) \to \simpspaces_{/X}$ has a left adjoint (reflection): it sends an arbitrary simplicial map $Y \to X$ to the right-fibration part of its comprehensive factorization.
+Closely related to the existence of the comprehensive factorization system on $\simpspaces$ is the fact that the inclusion functor $\RFIB(X) \to \simpspaces_{/X}$ has a left adjoint (reflection): it sends an arbitrary simplicial map $Y \to X$ to the right-fibration part of its comprehensive factorization.
 The left part is the unit of the adjunction.
 (This reflection is the main ingredient in the construction of the factorization system (cf.~proof of \cite[5.5.5.7]{HTT}; see in particular \cite[5.5.4.15]{HTT}).)

 \end{blanko}